Table of Contents

 |% Loss of Capital||% Gain Required to Recover Loss|

-But with 2% risk per trade & 5 consecutive losses, you will only lose 10% of your trading account.
-Therefore you just need 11.11% return to reach to the breakeven.
-Comparatively less stressful isn’t it?
+However, with a 2% risk per trade and five consecutive losses, you’d only lose 10% of your trading account.
+This means you’d only require an 11.11% return to reach the breakeven point.
+Clearly, this is less stressful in comparison.

 Dependency on Risk/Reward Ratio:

 In general, if your trading strategy employs a Risk/Reward ratio of 1:2, meaning you risk 2% to potentially gain 4%, you can achieve a 10% return on your account with a 50% win rate over 10 sample trades.
 With a higher win rate, you can earn even more while only risking 2% per trade.
 Refer to the example below:

 The amount a trader risks per trade depends entirely on their own risk tolerance.
 Traders with smaller accounts often risk more than 2% per trade, driven by a desire to grow their accounts rapidly.
 This mindset can sometimes lead to significant losses, commonly referred to as “blowing the account.”

 However, with disciplined trading, a trader can maintain a positive long-term trajectory for their trading account balance, as demonstrated in the first example.

 Is it Possible to Lose the Entire Account Value Risking 2% per Trade?